BDC Hamburger Icon

 3. Properly train your agents.

-Thoroughly trained agents are likely to resolve issues more quickly and have fewer repeat calls.
-If call centers don’t invest in employee training, management would need to hire more people to handle the same tasks, according to Yaniv Masjedi of digital security company Aura.
+According to Yaniv Masjedi of digital security company Aura, if call centers don’t invest in employee training, management would need to hire more people to handle the same tasks.

 4. Eliminate duplicate tickets.

-“If a customer sends an email, then follows up with a call about the same issue, that creates two tickets that are fielded by two agents,” he said.
+“If a customer sends an email, then follows up with a call about the same issue, that creates two tickets that are fielded by two agents,” Ansanelli explained.
 “Implementing a customer-based platform eliminates this issue and can reduce inbound volume by 30 percent or more.”

 Did you find this content helpful?